 Writing Helm Charts Isn't Hard

-Writing Helm charts shouldn’t be hard.
-Most Helm tutorials have you start from a template created with helm create chart-name.
 The starter template is complicated and contains a bunch of YAML you probably don’t need.

 This post shows my approach to creating Helm charts from scratch.